Nicole9-Sky/django-two-factor-auth/README.md

 # 🔐 Django Two-Factor Authentication System

+This project was customized from the popular `django-two-factor-auth` library but completely rebranded and restructured to reflect a modern, secure, and user-focused 2FA system for professional Django applications.

 A secure, production-ready Django application that integrates two-factor authentication (2FA) using time-based one-time passwords (TOTP), QR code setup, and backup tokens.
 This project allows users to enhance their login security by requiring a second layer of verification via authenticator apps like Google Authenticator, Authy, or Microsoft Authenticator.

 ## 🧭 Table of Contents